COGS18/COGS18.github.io/_build/labs/CL8-CodeReview.md

 # Coding Lab 8: Code Review

-Welcome to the eight coding lab!
+Welcome to the eighth coding lab!

 In this coding lab we will be doing a code review of your project code.